 |Forward Dividend & Yield||N/A (N/A)|

-On a per-share basis, the Englewood, Colorado-based company said it had net income of 4 cents.
-The results beat Wall Street expectations.
-The average estimate of three analysts surveyed by Zacks Investment ...
+The Englewood, Colorado-based company said it had profit of 18 cents per share.
+The results surpassed Wall Street expectations.
+The average estimate of three analysts surveyed by Zacks Investment Research ...

 The last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment among investors who seek to profit from falling equity prices.
 Index (PMI) data, output in the Consumer Services sector is rising.